 Course catalogs were published from the first year of the Normal School in 1855.
 Catalogs include information on courses of study, faculty and administration, students.
 Lists of alumni (in the early years), information about campus buildings and features, student organizations, and rules for student behavior add to descriptions of courses and programs.

-A publication for alumni and educators in the region, the Normal Journal was "designed to afford a means of communication between Millersville State Normal School and the educational public."
+A publication for alumni and educators in the region.
 The Normal Journal contains regular columns by MSNS faculty members, updates on student organizations such as the Literary Societies, and information about alumni.

 The Millersville Oral History Digital archive continues to grow as new oral histories are collected with members of the university and the Lancaster community.
 This collection includes transcripts and audio of oral history interviews.